smilies-polito/BiSDL/README.md

 python bisdl2snakes examples/rgb_pattern.bisdl
 ```

-The output *.py file will be stored in the same folder.

-A custom destination folder can be specified:
+The output *.py file will be stored in the same folder, unless a custom destination folder is specified:
 ```
 python bisdl2snakes examples/rgb_pattern.bisdl /path/to/dest
 ```